 Tartt isn’t alone in using this dichotomy as a way of revealing something deeper about one’s personality.
 Look at Game of Thrones—the mountain people are tough and noble and plain-speaking.
 They are disciplined and wear frightening fur coats.
 The sea people are louche and decadent sinners, and they always have their tops off.

-Mountains are sad, but only beach people care about happiness.
 These stereotypes have been bugging me for years now, in the same way that the introvert-extrovert debate gets me down.
 Whoever is doing Team Mountain’s PR has succeeded in circulating the idea that there is something inherently admirable about putting yourself in uncomfortable positions on purpose, that this willingness speaks to great wells of inner strength.
 Beach people, then, must be shallow in contrast.

 As a definite beach person, I object.
 Not only do I object, I am going to come out and say why this stereotype is wrong.

 In the popular imagination, mountains are cool and beaches are brash.
 In the mountains, you drink whiskey at a measured pace, and then you go to sleep in your narrow bed.
 At the beach, you drink something called “Mermaid Sunrise,” and then you vomit.

 Mountains are for people who need nothing but their own company and a boring novel about old men.
 They’re sad, but only beach people care about happiness.
 Mountain people have transcended such base emotions.
 The world is not about being happy or sad, moron.
 The world is about greatness and ordinariness, about savage grandeur and the high strange wail of a violin.
 Beach people move in packs and go to Euro Disney by choice.
 Mountains are Apollo and beaches are Dionysus.
 Mountains are hard and austere and beaches are easy, and only the weak prefer what is easy.